A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Quantum Learning

-Classically, an ANN is composed by a sequence of layers each of which applies a specific mathematical transformation on its input and produces an output that is taken as input by the subsequent layer in the network.
-To enhance the representation power of these algorithms, typically the various layers are interleaved by non-linear functions.
-Indeed, if only linear operations are considered, one could reduce the entire network to a single affine mapping.
-ANNs owe their name to the structure which is loosely inspired by the brain structure.
-Moreover, still based on biological similarities, the basic building block of ANNs is the artificial neuron, called \emph{perceptron}, a computational model originally proposed by Rosenblatt~\citep{rosenblatt1957perceptron}.
+Classically, an ANN \h{is made by} a sequence of layers. \h{Each of them} applies a specific mathematical transformation \h{to} its input and produces an output taken as input by the subsequent layer in the network. \h{Moreover}, the various layers are \h{typically} interleaved by non-linear functions \h{to enhance the ANN representation power.} Indeed, if only linear operations are considered, one could reduce the entire network to a single affine mapping.
+ANNs owe their name to their structure loosely inspired by the \h{human} brain.
+Moreover, still based on \h{a} biological \h{analogy}, the basic building block of ANNs is the artificial neuron, called \emph{perceptron}, a computational model \h{proposed initially} by Rosenblatt~\citep{rosenblatt1957perceptron}.
 These algorithms typically deal with large amounts of data aiming at finding patterns to describe them by surfing the parameters' space.
-Thus, they are perfect candidates to leverage the advantage of quantum phenomena that allows to navigate more efficiently high dimensional spaces.
-From the classical perspective, a perceptron is a computational model characterized by a non-linear response to its input and is parametrized as:
+Thus, they are perfect candidates to leverage the advantage of quantum phenomena that allows \h{navigating} more efficiently high \h{dimensional spaces.}

-where $\bb x$ is the input, and $f$ is the non-linear activation function, and $\bb w$ and $\bb b$ are the weight matrix and the bias vector, respectively.
-Depending from the value of $s_i$, the perceptron is said to be either active or at rest.
-Such an interpretation of a two-state system, naturally brought to the researcher mind that perhaps a similarity with a qubit-based system can be explored.
+\h{It is worth mentioning that classical deep ANNs have been exploited to solve quantum problems in disciplines such as chemistry~\citep{pfau2020ab,schutt2019unifying,li2018density} and physics~\citep{nomura2021helping,chen2018equivalence,cai2018approximating} among others.
+In such contexts, a DL model can be trained, for example, to predict the quantum mechanical wavefunction for a given many-body system~\citep{carleo2017solving}, to predict the interatomic potential energy surfaces~\citep{smith2017ani}, to identify distinct phases of matter and the transitions between them~\citep{carrasquilla2017machine}, to mention some.
+In spite of this topic being fascinating, a detailed discussion about these techniques is out of scope for our work.
+Thus, in what follows, we will focus on approaches based on quantum models only.}